-Prof Dr Anne-Mieke Vandamme - Clinical and Epidemiological Virology at University of Leuven.
+Prof Dr Anne-Mieke Vandamme - Clinical and Epidemiological Virology at University of Leuven, Belgium.

 Our society is confronted with huge problems such as Global Warming, Vaccine Hesitancy, Inequality.
 The three main branches of sciences in universities can each only offer a part of the solution.
 That is why the Institute for the Future (IF) at KU Leuven wants to provide fertile ground as a research incubator for responsible innovation, to address such wicked problems with transdisciplinary teams including societal actors.
 IF launched an Honours Programme “Transdisciplinary Insights” as part of an incubator-track, where master’s students spend a year working on a variety of submitted challenges.
 By July 2019 60 master’s students from 10 disciplines and 12 countries were trained, working on 6 different challenges: HIV drug resistance in Africa, Vaccine hesitancy, Non-judgmental counselling of parents after a positive NIP test for Down syndrome, Building an equitable and resilient society, The future of dairy farming in Flanders, From consumers to prosumers.
 From October 2019 onwards, the teams are mixed with master’s and PhD students, and in some cases postdocs.
 Two of the challenges fostered new research lines.
 25 stakeholders are involved: Universities, Industry, Society, Government, with as ethical framework the Sustainable Development Goals.